-Write a freewheeling list of all the qualities you want your caregiver to have: a sense of fun, a perfect driving record, first-aid training, a nursing degree, etc. Make a list of deal breakers: smokers, speeding tickets, etc. This will help you craft a precise job description that will attract nannies with the qualities you want most.
+Write a freewheeling list of all the qualities you want your caregiver to have: a sense of fun, early childhood education credits, a perfect driving record, first-aid training, etc. Make a list of deal breakers: smokers, speeding tickets, etc. This will help you craft a precise job description that will attract nannies with the qualities you want most.

 2. Calculate your budget